 Exbury Gardens and Steam Railway

-There’s a choice of cafés for food, space for picnics and a play area too.
+There is a choice of cafés for food, space for picnics and a play area too.
 Worth an annual membership if you live nearby.
 They run regular activities during school holidays where children can make nature-based crafts such as bird feeders and bug hotels.
 This makes for a perfect family day out in Hampshire.

 West Green House